 The Collins, Martina & Shaw study reports, “The variety of content available on the Internet is practically limitless and includes what were previously considered “other media,” such as music, television, games, and films.
 Moreover, content can now be viewed or used on computers, MP3 players, handheld video players, and cell phones, as well as on television sets, regardless of whether it was initially “television” or “Internet” media.
 This new portability makes it possible to use media in a variety of new settings and, conceivably, throughout the day.
 Adolescents are immersing themselves in these and newer media, with social networking sites, cell phones, and instant messaging playing major roles in their everyday lives.”

 With easy access to sexual content and easy access to potential new partners, social media has turned casual sex into a dangerous game of Russian roulette.
-With the increase of sexual transmitted infections on the rise, it is important to understand the importance of educating adolescents on the hook up mentality.
+With the increase of sexually transmitted infections on the rise, it is necessary to understand the importance of educating adolescents on the hook up mentality.

 Here are some important statistics to know from teenhelp.com: